Kratom Tea Kratom Golden Milk Turmeric Ginger Cinnamon Black Pepper Kratom for Wellness

 We love drinking kratom golden milk in the evenings, one to two hours before going to sleep.
 The warmth of the spices and hot tea are the drink-equivalent of being wrapped in a thick, cozy blanket.

 Because we like to make golden milk tea late in the evening, we use a red vein strain of kratom.
-In the recipe, we use Red Bali, but you can swap that out for whichever red vein tea you like best – or a different vein color if you prefer green or white.
-You should use the strain of kratom tea that best fits your needs!
-Using a different strain of tea to brew your kratom golden milk won’t noticeably change the taste.
+In the recipe, we use Unwind red vein tea, but can use whichever vein color you like best.
+Using a different type of tea to brew your kratom golden milk won’t noticeably change the taste.

 Should I add lemon juice to kratom golden milk?